danie11am/danie11am.github.io/_posts/2023-03-02-lessons-learnt-from-rewriting-an-app-in-swiftui.md

 ### Using SwiftUI for only part of the project

 If switching from UIKit to SwiftUI seems like a big scary move, keep in mind that this does not have to be done in one go.
 You can start using SwiftUI in a new screen, or convert an existing screen, or even just one view.
 This is done through the use of `UIHostingController`.
-That was how I started using SwiftUI and it was really smooth.
+That was how I started using SwiftUI and it was a smooth transition that allows me to get comfortable with and build confidence in the tech.

 ### Conclusion